Louis Tomlinson’s Live Stream Show Breaks Records

 Faith in the Future https://t.co/iblWz7ErwV

 And it wouldn’t be a 1D member’s show without a little nostalgia, so he sang ‘Little Black Dress’ – a regular on Louis’ live set lists since he began his solo career.

 Louis also put his own spin on ‘Drag Me Down’.

-All of the star’s shows for 2020 have been rescheduled to 2021, with the tour planned to resume from February.
+All of the star’s shows for 2020 were rescheduled to 2022, with the tour planned to resume in a matter of months.